iotaledger/wasp/tools/evm-toolkit/README.md

 ## Setup

-To configure the endpoints to be used, you need to edit the `network.ts` file in this directory.
+To configure the endpoints to be used, you need to edit the `networks.json` file in this directory.

 ## Installation
 ```